gregorycrane/BeyondTranslation/content/docs/meter.md

 ---
-section: New Features
+section: New in Perseus 6.0
-nav_order: 3
+nav_order: 5
 title: Visualizing and hearing meter
 topics: meter
 ---